oxynum/minimag-client/src/app/components/chip/README.md

 ## Author
  Here are the creators of the component: Maxime Gasnier
 ## Description
- Chip component that will be use on the top of menu items of to indicate article numbers
+ Chip component that will be use on the top to indicate article numbers
 ## Properties
 - count:number
-- className:string